 Islet/Stem Cell Biology

 The University Health Network received over $3 million of funding to establish a dedicated Human Islet Cell Isolation Facility.
-The facility is now operational at the University Health Network and is located on the 4th floor of the Max Bell Research Centre adjacent to the new McEwen Centre Human Development and Disease Facility and Program.
-It is managed by Dr. Mark Cattral and Multi-organ Transplant at UHN, will provide researchers with quality control tested human islet cells.
+The facility is now operational at the University Health Network (UHN) and is located on the 4th floor of the Max Bell Research Centre adjacent to the McEwen Stem Cell Institute Human Development and Disease Facility and Program.
+The Islet Isolation facility is managed by the Soham and Shaila Ajmera Family Transplant Centre at UHN, providing researchers with quality control tested human islet cells.
 The facility can also assist with specialized assays to assess islet and stem-cell-derived islet cell function.

-For details about islet availability notifications, billing and regulatory requirements contact:
+For details about islet availability notifications and billing requirements contact: